-He helped put a stop to the cold war, and put an end to the Berlin Wall, resulting in peace.
-This man was brought up in a poor household and struggled his way up due to his vigilance and the will to work hard.
+He helped put a stop to the cold war and put an end to the Berlin Wall, resulting in peace.
+This man was raised in a poor household and struggled his way up due to his vigilance and the will to work hard.

 Patricia Moore and Showing Compassion

 The strictest teacher in your school was the one for whom you would do your assignments because you didn’t want detention or to be humiliated in front of your classmates.
 Yet, you were also too afraid to ask this teacher any questions.

 On the other hand, the most lenient teacher would be the one you would be able to confide your school problems in, and they helped you feel considerably better.

 A leader with the strictest rules may have their employees do the work, but these employees would also be carrying fear with them.
 An intimidating leader inevitably discourages the people working with them from approaching them with a problem.

 The lack of communication will lead a person to be unable to solve a problem, which will lead to less productivity and efficiency.